ubports-z00e/android_device_asus_Z00ED/DeviceChecklist.md

 Untested
 --------
-* Cellular: MMS in, out
+* Cellular: Switch preferred SIM for calling and SMS
 * Endurance: Battery lifetime > 24h from 100%
 * Endurance: No reboot needed for 1 week
 * GPU: Hardware video decoding